 Kaye Scott, School Counselor

-- Provides academic advisement to junior and senior students who’s last name begins with G-Na.
+- Provides academic advisement and dual enrollment advisement to juniors and seniors who’s last name begins with D-Me.
 Mrs. Scott can be reached by email at firstname.lastname@example.org

 The Guidance Department at Fort Pierce Central High School advocates for all students and develops relationships with them.
 Counselors help to guide and support students with their academic planning, personal/social development and with college and career readiness.
 At Central, our guidance counselors deliver a college and career readiness curriculum.
 By taking a holistic approach of collaboration with students, parents, and faculty members, counselors assist students with post-secondary goals while preparing them to become successful and active members of their community.

 School Counselors meet and work with students and families for a variety of reasons, including academics, college and career planning or social/emotional concerns.
 Services are delivered in a variety of ways, including individual meetings, guidance seminars, evening presentations, parent/teacher meetings, conversation, phone, email, and the Guidance Department page of the FPC website.